Blurt-Blockchain/blurt/README.md

 ## Economy

 We feel that all actions that impose costs should themselves have a cost, so that we can avoid becoming a garbage patch.
+We're developing features that keep us out of "tragedy of the commons" type situations.

 ## Software Development